joshday/Reproducible.jl/docs/index.md

 # Markdown

-Reproducible uses Julia's built in `Markdown` package to parse a markdown file, so any  valid markdown syntax is fair game.
+Reproducible uses Julia's standard libarary `Markdown` package to parse a markdown file, so any  valid markdown syntax is fair game.

 | Here |  is |   a | table |
 | ----:| ---:| ---:| -----:|